 Tuvalu Amateur Radio Club and DXpedition

-John (KK7L) and Jared (N7SMI) activated amateur radio DXpedition station T2R from Tuvalu September 27th - October 4th, 2016.
+John (KK7L) and Jared (N7SMI) activated amateur radio DXpedition station T2R from Tuvalu September 27th - October 4th, 2016, with a follow-up activation by John in May, 2017.
 Tuvalu was #74 on the Club Log most wanted entities list.
 Despite very difficult band conditions and significant local QRM, we made over 2000 QSOs.
 We also provided amateur radio training and outreach to establish a Tuvalu Amateur Radio Club

 This was not a typical DXpedition.
 Through the efforts of many before and after us, including Bob (VK2RG), Dean (KW7XX) and the RF Junkies team, Nob (JF2MBF), Ken (JA2FJP), and others, there were licensed amateurs and available equipment in Tuvalu when we arrived.
 We provided training sessions to 10 local amateurs and others interested in amateur radio.
 The last QSO of our operation was made with VK4DH in our training session.

 We also helped newly licensed operators T2TP and T2AT get their stations set up and provided on-the-air training.
 It was exciting to watch both of them make their first amateur radio contacts!
 Both operators are now getting active on the air and we will continue to mentor them and others as they continue the Tuvalu Amateur Radio Club efforts.